pilarcormo/Bioinformatics_support_BecA/RNAseq_training/README.md

 - ``Read group tracking files`` - Cuffdiff calculates the expression and fragment count for each transcript, primary transcript, and gene in each replicate.
 - ``Differential expression tests`` -  tab delimited file lists the results of differential expression testing between samples

-More information about cuffdiff output files can be found [here](http://cole-trapnell-lab.github.io/cufflinks/cuffdiff/#cuffdiff-output-files)
+More information about cuffdiff output files can be found [here](http://cole-trapnell-lab.github.io/cufflinks/cuffdiff/#cuffdiff-output-files).
+[CummeRbund](https://github.com/pilarcormo/Bioinformatics_support_BecA/blob/master/R-scripts/cummeRbund.R) can be used to look at the differentially expressed genes in R.

 ### HtSeq